stormshadow47/MSI-GF63-9SC-Hackintosh-10.15.7/README.md

 # MSI-GF63-9SC-Hackintosh-10.15.7[Opencore 0.6.7]
-MacOS runs perfectly with full hardware acceleration and no issues so far.
+MacOS Catalina 10.15.7 runs perfectly with full hardware acceleration and no issues so far.
+I'll update this repository after uprading to Big Sur later on.

 Laptop Specs:
 - CPU: Intel Core i5 9300H